kumudlakara/MAD_Sherlock/README.md

-# multimodal LLM for out-of-context image use (misattribution) detection
+# Multimodal LLM for Out-of-Context Image Use (misattribution) Detection